rchampieux/diy-documentation/docs/glossary.md

 ## Version(ing) control

-Version control (a.k.a. source control)
+Version control (a.k.a. source control) is a method for saving the history of all edits to a file-filled repository.
+We are using Git for the purposes of this workshop.

 ## Visual Studio Code